“It’s not really the middle of nowhere.” That’s what I find myself saying whenever someone declares, “I’d never go on a transatlantic cruise.”

 Eastbound with shorter, 23-hour days, you might find yourself at the buffet at 2am because your body is telling you it’s only 9PM!
 If you are sensitive to time changes, be sure to check that the ship you are on will have a 24 hour food option, even if it’s only room service.
 Otherwise, you might find yourself, like I have many times, 2AM at the 24 hour coffee and tea location, getting a flavored tea to bring back to my room to have with cookies that I saved from lunch.

-9. Is anyone out there?
+9. Helloooo…is anyone out there?
+You’re not really alone at sea.

 On my recent Cunard voyage, we never lost a second of communication via wifi or TV.
 Ships’ satellite technology (meaning the company that they contract with for access) vastly improves every year.